The Principle of Redundant Reflection

 There exist multiple arguments as to why rational beliefs must be updated using the laws of probability (e.g., the Cox axioms, \citealp{Cox1946}; Dutch book arguments, \citealp{Ramsey1926}; \citealp{deFinetti19311989}; closeness-to-the-truth arguments, \citealp{Joyce1998}; see also \citealp{Jeffreys1939}; \citealp{Carnap1950}).
 Our goal is to add another such argument based on a simple and intuitive rule that we term \emph{the principle of redundant reflection}.

-The rule holds that once multiple accounts $\theta$ of the world have been completely specified and assigned prior probabilities $p(\theta)$, the mere contemplation of potential future outcomes $y^\star$ (i.e., consideration of the prior predictive distribution) does not add novel information and therefore ought to leave the prior probabilities unaffected.
-In other words: the expected posterior probability (i.e., $\mathbb{E} \left[p(\theta \given y^\star)\right]$) equals the prior probability $p(\theta)$ (e.g., \citealp{Skyrms1997,Goldstein1983,VanFraassen1984,Chamley2004,Huttegger2017}; see also \citealp{CookEtAl2006,FongEtAl2024,GandyScott2021,Geweke2004,SchadEtAlinpress,TaltsEtAl2018}; this is also known as \emph{the iteration principle}, \citealp{Hild1998a}; \citealp[p.
+The rule holds that once multiple accounts $\theta$ of the world have been completely specified and assigned prior probabilities $p(\theta)$, the mere contemplation of potential future outcomes $Y^\star$ (i.e., consideration of the prior predictive distribution) does not add novel information and therefore ought to leave the prior probabilities unaffected.
+In other words: the expected posterior probability (i.e., $\mathbb{E}_{Y^\star\sim p(Y^\star)} \left[p(\theta \given Y^\star)\right]$) equals the prior probability $p(\theta)$ (e.g., \citealp{Skyrms1997,Goldstein1983,VanFraassen1984,Chamley2004,Huttegger2017}; see also \citealp{CookEtAl2006,FongEtAl2024,GandyScott2021,Geweke2004,SchadEtAl2023,TaltsEtAl2018,WagenmakersGrasmansubm}; this is also known as \emph{the iteration principle}, \citealp{Hild1998a,Hild1998b}; \citealp[p.
 161]{Spohn1978}; \citealp[p.
 191]{Spohn2012}).
+We refer to beliefs as rational if they are updated via this principle.
+Agents are rational if they use such an updating rule.

-This follows immediately from the law of total probability.
-Let each potential future discrete data set be denoted $y_i^\star$.
+The principle of redundant reflection follows immediately from the law of total probability.
+Let each potential future realization of discrete data be denoted $y_i^\star$.
 We then have

-This result also holds for continuous probability density functions (replacing sums by integrals) or for improper priors.
-The result is intuitive because the prior predictive $y^\star$ is a direct consequence of the model definition: by specifying the models, the analyst indirectly also specifies the prior predictive distribution.
+This result also holds for continuous probability density functions (replacing sums by integrals).
+The result is intuitive because the prior predictive $Y^\star$ is a direct consequence of the model definition: by specifying the model, the analyst indirectly also specifies the prior predictive distribution.
 If contemplating the prior predictive distribution would provide cause to adjust the prior probabilities, this can only mean that the original model specification was faulty or incomplete; a rational agent would have adjusted the models \emph{ex ante}.
 In other words, the prior predictive is epistemically redundant given the model specification.
 In the statistical literature, the process of an unfolding posterior probability is known as a \emph{martingale} and typifies a fair game (\citealp[pp. 345--346]{deFinetti1974}; see also \citealp{DeGroot1970,Skyrms1997,Ville1939,Doob1953,Doob1971,Levy1937}).
 As stated by \citet[p.
 454]{Doob1971}, ``successive conditional expectations (\dots), as we know more and more, yield a martingale. (\dots)the game man plays with nature as he learns more and more is fair.''